214.651.6100 Call or Text Now

 • A previous child was delivered via C-section, and there is fear a normal delivery could tear the incision

-There are millions of dollars awarded by juries every year due to birth injuries caused by medical malpractice, but proving that medical malpractice caused your child's injury can be a tough legal hurdle.
+There are millions of dollars awarded by juries every year due to birth injuries caused by medical malpractice, but proving that medical malpractice caused your child’s injury can be a tough legal battle.
 Not all birth injuries are caused by medical malpractice, and bringing a medical malpractice lawsuit in Texas can be a very complex ordeal due to tough tort reform measures.
 Every birth injury case is unique, and the best way to determine the strength and potential value of your case is to request a free consultation with an experienced birth injury lawyer in your state.

-Most birth injury law firms (including Rasansky Law Firm) are happy to offer a free over-the-phone case evaluation, and generally take cases on a "no win, no fee" contingency basis.
-This way, you can hire an attorney to handle your case without risking a penny of your own money, and you're only responsible for paying attorneys fees if you're actually awarded compensation.
+Most birth injury law firms (including Rasansky | McKenzie Law) are happy to offer a free over-the-phone case evaluation and generally take cases on a “no win, no fee” contingency basis.
+This way, you can hire an attorney to handle your case without risking a penny of your own money, and you’re only responsible for paying attorney fees if you’re actually awarded compensation.
+Your current financial status should not stop you from taking legal action when you have the right to do so.

 1. The doctor must have owed a standard of care to the patient during the performance of the C-section.